origin1tech/pargv/README.md

   // Ensures the value for extension is contained in our expression.
   .coerce('--extension', /^\.(html|hbs|ejs)$/, 'could set default val here as well')

+  .coerce('directory', (value, command) => {
+    // value is the argument value.
+    // command the PargvCommand instance.
+    // do something and return value.
+    return value;
+  })

   .action((template, parsed, command) => {
     // template - the <template> sub command you defined in your command.